 The little button with three dots (the overflow menu) that sits to the right of the sync status bar offers four additional options:

-Choose What to Sync (This appears only when your file tree is collapsed, and expands the file tree)
+Select the folders and mounts in the main window to be synced.
+This appears only when your file tree is collapsed, and expands the file tree.

-Pause Sync pauses sync operations without making any changes to your account.
+Pauses sync operations without making any changes to your account.
 It will continue to update file and folder lists, without downloading or updating files.
-To stop all sync activity use Remove Folder Sync Connection.

 |ownCloud does not preserve the mtime (modification time) of directories, though it does update the mtimes on files.
 See Wrong folder date when syncing for discussion of this.|

-You may configure multiple ownCloud accounts in your desktop sync client.
+You may configure multiple ownCloud accounts in your Desktop App.
 Simply click thebutton on any account tab to add a new account, and then follow the account creation wizard.
 The new account will appear as a new tab in the settings dialog, where you can adjust its settings at any time.
 Use to delete accounts.

 To use Two-Factor Authentication (2FA), ownCloud server must have the OAuth2 app installed, configured, and enabled.
 Please contact your ownCloud administrator for more details.

-The ownCloud sync client provides overlay icons, in addition to the normal file type icons, for your system file manager (Explorer on Windows, Finder on Mac and Nautilus on Linux) to indicate the sync status of your ownCloud files.
+The ownCloud Desktop App provides overlay icons, in addition to the normal file type icons, for your system file manager (Explorer on Windows, Finder on Mac and Nautilus on Linux) to indicate the sync status of your ownCloud files.

 The overlay icons are similar to the systray icons introduced above.
 They behave differently on files and directories according to sync status and errors.